7 tips on choosing a beginner flute

-Buying your first flute can be daunting: there are so many different makes, models and types of flutes available, and the variations in price can be hundreds of pounds.
+Not every flute is made equal, and buying your first instrument can be daunting.
+There are so many different makes, models and types of flutes available, and the variations in price can be hundreds of pounds.
 Below, we’ve compiled our top tips to help a complete newcomer decide on a new flute.

 2. Be careful of flutes which look too cheap…

-This is important.
-Some supermarkets, high street chains and marketplaces on online-only warehouses (especially those named after rainforests, hint hint) sell their own brand of flutes.
-In our experience, these flutes should be avoided: while the quality of Chinese flutes has undoubtedly improved since this article was originally written, there are still many poor-quality, cheap flutes around, and while the initial outlay is low, the running costs can quickly overtake the price of a good branded flute.
+Some supermarkets, high street chains and marketplaces now sell their own brand of flutes.
+In our experience, these flutes should be avoided: while the quality of Chinese flutes has undoubtedly improved since this article was originally written in 2011, there are still too many poor-quality, cheap flutes around.

 ▶️ Watch: Buying on a Budget

-Our own-brand budget flutes may be priced a fraction higher than the very cheapest flutes available – but they have been designed by flute players (us!) and will give a student a good start.
+Our own-brand budget flute may be priced a fraction higher than the very cheapest flutes available – but it has been designed by flute players (us!) and you can be confident that it will give a student a great start.

 3. …But don’t buy something that’s not designed for a beginner